-KCTC IS A PARTICIPANT IN THE FCC AFFORDABLE CONNECTIVITY PROGRAM
+KCTC IS A PARTICIPANT IN THE FCC AFFORDABLE CONNECTIVITY and Lifeline PROGRAM

 The Affordable Connectivity Program is an FCC benefit program that helps ensure that households can afford the broadband they need for work, school, healthcare, and more.